 The game of golf is based on the premise that a golfer will play to the best of their abilities.
-Under the World Handicap System, a player is required to record a hole score for a hole not finished, not played, or not played under the Rules of Golf.
-For holes started but not finished, this should be the most likely score and for holes not played, this should be Net Par.
+Under the World Handicap System, players are required to post their scores.
 In addition, players should adjust any hole score when it is higher than Net Double Bogey (Par + 2 + any handicap strokes received).